Hailey Bieber's Mesh Mini Dress Screams in Shipwreck Fashion - ExBulletin

 Hailey Bieber’s Mesh Mini Dress Screams in Shipwreck Fashion

-Hailey Bieber has undoubtedly become the unspoken queen of the mini-dress, from little skirts to neon micro-sweater dresses.
+Hailey Bieber has undoubtedly become the unspoken queen of mini dress of little skirts neon, micro sweater dresses.
 Her latest look is less wintry and more endless summer, appropriate for her trip to Miami.

-On Thursday, Bieber’s stylist Dani Michelle (who she shares with BFF Kendall Jenner) shared an Instagram from Bieber’s vacation that captured the model in a form-fitting white long-sleeve mini dress by The attic with mesh detailing and embellished silver studs and rings.
+On Thursday, Bieber’s stylist Dani Michelle (whom she shares with her best friend Kendall Jenner) shared a Bieber vacation Instagram that captured the model in a skintight white long-sleeve mini dress by The attic with mesh detailing and embellished silver studs and rings.
 The bottom of the dress had a wrap style feature and large silver hardware, and the remaining fabric hung down from the part, almost reaching the floor.
 The look that gave castaways the best fashion was accessorized with a geometric handbag, gold accessories (including a chunky braided choker), and lace-up stilettos.

 Bieber’s hair, perfectly styled by Irinel de Len, was pulled up into a curly, slip-knot bun, except for a wavy lock framing the face.
 For the glamour, she chose a smoky eye, a subtle lip and, of course, her signature dewy skin, executed by Mary Phillips.

-The other day, the skincare mogul told her fans about the apple-sized ovarian cyst she currently has.
+The other day, the skincare mogul told her fans about the size of an apple ovarian cyst she currently has.
 She posted an Instagram Story holding up her sweatshirt to show off her belly with the caption, “I have a cyst on my ovary the size of an apple.
 I don’t have endometriosis or PCOS [polycystic ovary syndrome] but I’ve had an ovarian cyst several times and it’s never fun.”

 “It’s painful and painful and gives me nausea, bloating, cramps and emotions,” she added.
 “Anyway…I’m sure a lot of you can understand and over-understand.
 We get it.”